gaurangtorvekar/node-sdk/README.md

 const bastionConnect = await bastion.bastionConnect;

 const CONFIG = {
-	chainId: <chain_id>,
-	privateKey: <your_private_key>,
-	rpcUrl: <RPC_URL>,
+	apiKey: <bastion_api_key>
 };
 bastionConnect.init(<your_web3Provider>, CONFIG);
 ```

-For more detailed examples, check the [Demo Examples](https://github.com/bastion-wallet/demo-examples) repo.
+For detailed examples on how to use the SDK, check the [NextJS Demo App](https://github.com/bastion-wallet/nextjs-demo-app) starter template repo.

 ---

 ## Documentation

-Check out the comprehensive [Documentation](https://bastion-4.gitbook.io/bastion-sdk/) for more in-depth tutorials, API references, and more.
+Check out the comprehensive [Documentation](https://docs.bastionwallet.io) for more in-depth tutorials, API references, and more.

 ---